quake-mapping-community/smp/smp_readme.txt

 This is a simple progs.dat file intended for use in speed mapping events.
 This is also a good base for new QuakeC projects.
-It's a modified version of the 1.06 id1 progs except for the following:
+It's a modified version of the 1.06 id1 progs with the following changes:

 FEATURES